Skip to content

 Tailwind v4 Hyvä-Compatible Modules

-For full Tailwind v4 compatibility, you can add a module.css
+For full Tailwind v4 compatibility, a module.css file can be added to a module's tailwind directory.

 If your module is not yet Hyvä-compatible, please refer to the documentation on how to make your module Hyvä-compatible.